rossgk2/techblogs/Computer networks.md

 - Label every packet with the unique identifier of its source and the unique identifier of its intended final destination.
 - Have every network-layer switch maintain a *forwarding table* that maps "unique identifier of desired destination" to "unique identifier of next hop".
 - Use the following logic at each network-layer switch s:
-	- For each incoming packet p, if the intended final destination of p is not equal to s, send p to the "next hop" specified by the forwarding table of s
+	- For each incoming packet p, if the intended final destination of p is not equal to s, send p to the "next hop" specified by the forwarding table of s.

 Reality is a little complicated, since unique identifiers- called "IP addresses" are set up in a decentralized way.
 Here are the details:
 - (Router).
 A *router* is a network-layer switch.